nadhirbachir/DVLD/DVLD_project_documentation.md

 # DVLD - Driver and Vehicle Licensing Department Management System
+`this documentation is made by ai, it could have some errors, because the project made in 2024 and have not been updated since that time, I didn't do documentation for it that time, so I did it fast with ai, thank you :).`
 ## 📋 Overview

 DVLD is a comprehensive Windows Forms application built with C# and .NET Framework that manages driver and vehicle licensing operations for a Department of Motor Vehicles (DMV).
 The system handles license applications, driver management, testing procedures, appointments, and administrative tasks with a robust 3-tier architecture pattern.